tarithj/bluegray/README.md

 BlueGray is a grayware that will annoy the person how run the compiled BlueGray exe with error messages and fake error screens.

+## Disclamer
+Code is released under MIT LICENSE so feel free to use it wherever you want.

 ## Q&A

 ### Is BlueGray dangerous?